usc-isi-i2/kgtk/docs/transform/normalize.md

 | Q6 | P1 | Q5 | "Fred" | "instance of" | "homo sapiens"\|"human" | E3 |
 | E3 | confidence | 0.8 |  |  |  | N3 |

-!!! note
-    The newly generated edge IDs are generated with the prefix `N` to avoid generating the same ID values as existing IDs.

 ### Normalizing a Non-lift Additional Column and Adding IDs with an Initial ID

-Let's normalize just the non-lift additional column:
+Let's normalize just the non-lift additional column.
+To avoid generating the same ID values as existing IDs, the newly generated edge IDs are generated with the initial value `E100`.

 ```bash
 kgtk normalize-edges -i examples/docs/normalize-file2.tsv \